biodasturchi/docs/docs/posts/dev/creating-markdown-blog-with-nextjs.md

 # {{ $frontmatter.title }}
 Published: {{ $frontmatter.date }}

-## Why Do you want a markdown blog
+## Why Do you want a markdown blog?

 - Markdown makes it much easier to express formatting and focus on writing
 - Updating your blog means committing to github, yay for your heat map